Sky Castle: Cha family

 Seung-hye's husband.
 A law school professor and former prosecutor, who holds a PhD from Seoul National University.
 He comes from a low-income family unlike the other husbands; that's his weakness.
-He is strict with his children and holds very high expectations of them, especially academically.
+A cold but ambitious person, who is strict with his children and holds very high expectations of them, especially academically.
 At the end,his strict world vision changes due to a family issue and becomes a warm-hearted person.